halide/Halide/README.md

 ## Building Halide with make

 > [!WARNING]
-> Make support is limited and may be broken at times.
-CMake is the reference
+> We do not provide support for the Makefile.
+Feel free to use it, but if
-> build system, and we _strongly_ recommend using it.
-Make remains mostly to
+> anything goes wrong, switch to the CMake build.
+Note also that the Makefile
-> support certain upstream workflows.
+> cannot build the Python bindings or produce install packages.

 *TL;DR*: Have LLVM 17 (or greater) installed and run `make` in the root directory of the repository (where this README is).